DavidKeszei/MetacriticAPI/README.md

 TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.-->

+## Additional information

+If you have any questions, contact me in email :) (daviddkeszei@gmail.com)